 Effective treatments for insomnia encourage good "sleep hygiene," which can involve going to sleep and waking at the same time every day, getting daily exercise, limiting caffeine consumption and restricting it to morning hours, limiting alcohol (a sleep disrupter), and keeping the bedroom dark and cool.

-Young children need 10 to 11 hours of sleep, experts say.
-Sleep difficulties in children often occur when early bedtimes are not strictly enforced.
-And children with ADHD frequently suffer from sleep problems.
+Young children need 10 to 11 hours of sleep, experts say, and teens need between 8 and 10 (adults, by contrast, need 7 to 8).
+Sleep difficulties in children often occur when consistent bedtimes are not strictly enforced.
+Comorbid mental health conditions like ADHD, depression, or anxiety can also contribute to childhood sleep problems.

 Women are especially sensitive to irregular sleeping habits because of the hormonal changes they experience during pregnancy and perimenopause.
 Studies indicate that about one in four women is currently experiencing insomnia symptoms.

 Insomnia can cause women to have more accidents, with falls being especially common, especially for the elderly.
 Women with insomnia are at increased risk for certain health problems, including diabetes and high blood pressure.
 Women are also more likely to suffer from depression, which is linked to sleeplessness.

 Insomnia is more common in women than it is in men.
 Higher rates of insomnia are due to hormonal changes that occur during pregnancy and menopause; women become increasingly more at risk of insomnia as age increases.
 However, other sleep disorders, such as sleep apnea, appear to be more common in men than in women.

 It’s unclear if women, on average, need more sleep than men.
 However, some evidence suggests that women are more likely than men to be “early birds,” and may have shorter circadian rhythms than men.
 This may result in women feeling tired earlier in the evening and going to bed earlier than men.